NZNOG/website/_conferences/nznog-2023/accommodation.md

 ## Conference Venue - Rydges Hotel

+Note that Rotorua previously had a Rydges on Fenton St. The conference venue + primary accomodation is at the current Rydges on Tryon St.

 We have secured a delegate rate for the conference attendees.

 Special NZNOG room rates have a block reserved, however this will be released on a monthly basis prior to the conference.
 We suggest booking early if you want to stay at the conference venue itself, as this hotel can be busy in March.